The Six Wives of Henry VIII (album): Live performance

 Excerpts from the album were performed during Wakeman's solo spots on Yes's Fragile Tour and subsequent Close to the Edge Tour, from 1971 to 1973.
 A recording of his solo was included on the band's first live album Yessongs (1973), titled "Excerpts from 'The Six Wives of Henry VIII'", as well as their same-titled concert film (1975).
 The box set Progeny: Seven Shows from Seventy-Two (2015) features additional recordings of Wakeman's solos from 1972.

-In 1973, Wakeman sought permission to perform the album live at Hampton Court Palace.
+In 1973 Wakeman sought permission to perform the album live at Hampton Court Palace.
 His request was denied, and "got the impression that what [he] had asked was tantamount to treason".
 A full performance of the album was never held until 36 years later, when he was asked to perform it as part of the celebrations to commemorate the 500th anniversary of Henry's accession to the throne.
 A stage was constructed outside the main palace entrance to seat 5,000 people.
 Wakeman performed with a six-piece arrangement of his band The English Rock Ensemble, the English Chamber Choir, and the Orchestra Europa, on 1 and 2 May 2009.
 The setlist included "Defender of the Faith", the track Wakeman wrote about Henry that was omitted from the album due to unavailable space on the vinyl, plus additional material written specifically for the concerts.
 The arrangement of the former was not exactly what Wakeman originally wrote, but its two main themes are the same.
 A live album, DVD, and Blu-ray titled The Six Wives of Henry VIII Live at Hampton Court Palace was released in 2009.

-In February 2023, Wakeman performed two shows at the London Palladium which included in the first show a performance of The Six Wives of Henry VIII.
+In February 2023 Wakeman performed two shows at the London Palladium which included in the first show a performance of The Six Wives of Henry VIII.
+The album will be performed once more in a forthcoming UK tour in October 2025.